Ready to Become a Homeowner?

 Cash to Close

 Now we must take into consideration the amount of money you are planning on using to purchase your home, whether that is for a down payment, closing costs or, to pay off debt to help in qualifying.
-We also will want to know of any funds that will be remaining after the transactions has closed, for example, retirement plans, IRAs, annuities, savings, etc.
+We also will want to know of any funds that will be remaining after the transactions have closed, for example, retirement plans, IRAs, annuities, savings, etc.

 How Much Can I Afford?

-When making the decision to purchase your first home or any home for that matter you must consider that based on the things mentioned above lenders will advice you on how much you can afford to pay for a home and how much you can afford to pay monthly.
+When making the decision to purchase your first home or any home for that matter you must consider that based on the things mentioned above lenders will advise you on how much you can afford to pay for a home and how much you can afford to pay monthly.
 But, more important to that is for you to determine those things for yourself.
 Everyone is different, not all families spend the say monthly expenses such as insurances, groceries, medical bills, etc. Mortgage brokers and lenders do not consider these expenses when qualifying you, so always take the time to complete a budget before purchasing.

 Visit our How Much Can I Afford Calculator to find out what you are able to qualify for.